Carol Grace: Biography

-Grace was reportedly the inspiration for the Holly Golightly character in Truman Capote's novella Breakfast at Tiffany's.
+Grace claimed to be the inspiration for the Holly Golightly character in Truman Capote's novella Breakfast at Tiffany's.
+She had a wide social circle and was known for her wit and good company.

 Her Broadway credits include Once There Was a Russian (1961), The Cold Wind and the Warm (1958), The Square Root of Wonderful (1957), Will Success Spoil Rock Hunter?
 (1955), The Time of Your Life (1955), and Across the Board on Tomorrow Morning and Talking to You (1942).

-She was twice married to Pulitzer Prize-winning writer William Saroyan over an eight-year period.(1943–1949 and 1951–1952).
+She was twice married to Pulitzer Prize–winning writer William Saroyan over an eight-year period.(1943–1949 and 1951–1952).
 She later stated that he was abusive.
 The couple had two children: Aram Saroyan, an internationally known writer, and actress Lucy Saroyan (who died in 2003, pre-deceasing her mother by three months).

-She subsequently married actor Walter Matthau on August 21, 1959.
+She married recently divorced actor Walter Matthau on August 21, 1959.
 The couple remained married until his death on July 1, 2000; they had one son, Charles.
-She had a wide social circle and was known for her wit and good company.

 In 1955, Random House published her novella based on her experiences as a foster child, The Secret in the Daisy.
 In 1992, she published a memoir, Among the Porcupines.

-Grace died of a cerebral aneurysm on July 21, 2003, aged 78, and was interred in the same grave as Matthau, who had died 3 years earlier.
+Walter Matthau later said that he loved the book so much that he searched for the author and then married her.